 Typical procedures include hair, scar and blemish reduction, vascular lesion and acne treatment, skin rejuvenation and tattoo removal.
 In these procedures, the treatment is confined to various layers of the skin depending on the outcome desired.
-Other procedures such as laser liposuction (fat reduction) and LED photodynamic therapy (phototherapy incorporating the use of skin sensitising medication) are considered surgical cosmetic procedures and should only be performed by qualified registered medical practitioners.
+Other procedures such as laser liposuction (fat reduction) and LED photodynamic therapy (phototherapy incorporating the use of skin sensitising medication) are either surgical or significant medical cosmetic procedures, and should only be performed by qualified registered medical practitioners.

 The use of lasers, IPLs and LED phototherapy for cosmetic purposes falls under the group of procedures known as light-based treatments.
 Light-based treatments using lasers and IPLs for non-surgical procedures rely on targeting specific chemicals in the skin, known as chromophores, to achieve the desired treatment outcome.
 In a cosmetic context, chromophores are pigments that give your hair and skin their characteristic colour.
 During laser and IPL treatments, these chromophores absorb the emitted light and are either destroyed or damaged in the process and reabsorbed by the body or shed from the skin’s surface.
 The body’s natural healing processes then take over to repair the damage.
 The treatment outcome is achieved through either the regeneration of new healthy skin tissue or the destruction of hair follicles, pigmented blemishes or thread veins.
 Conversely, LED phototherapy may have an effect on chromophores, but it mainly claims to stimulate accelerated cell growth or kill skin surface bacteria depending on the colour of the light used.